ChiGeorgeMofor/My-OSINT-21-days/README.md

 # My-OSINT-21-days
-This repo features my journey through a 21-day Python challenge focused on Open Source Intelligence (OSINT).
+This repo features my journey through a 21-day Python challenge created by @Cyb_detective - @cipher387 which is focused on Open Source Intelligence (OSINT).
 Each folder contains scripts and files that demonstrate practical applications of Python for gathering and analyzing publicly available information.
 Join me in exploring the power of Python for OSINT! 🚀✨

 # 21 Days of Python OSINT Challenge 🐍🔍